2022 Siliguri Municipal Corporation election

 Municipal elections were held in Siliguri on 12 February 2022 to elect members of the Siliguri Municipal Corporation.

-The All India Trinamool Congress party won the election defeating CPI(M) led Left Front with an overwhelming majority.
-The sitting Mayor of Siliguri Ashok Bhattacharya lost his ward to TMC candidate Alam Khan by 482 votes.
+The Trinamool Congress party won the election defeating CPI(M) led Left Front with an overwhelming majority.
+The sitting mayor of Siliguri Ashok Bhattacharya lost his ward to TMC candidate Alam Khan by 482 votes.
 After the result, Goutam Deb became the new Mayor.